QX is now 'Great Place To Work' certified. Join Our Family x

 Internal auditors monitor, analyze and find the risk & control of the organization, whereas external auditors provide audit support services and independent opinions on an organization’s financial statements.
 Certifying the financial statement is an external auditor’s primary task.
 An internal auditor’s most important job is the ability to perform an impartial evaluation, promote ethics and help identify unbiased evaluation.

-Internal audits are designed to assess the business’s risks and their effectiveness in managing them.
+Internal audits assess the business’s risks and management effectiveness.
 At the same time, the objectives of external audits are defined by statute.
 Internal auditors perform advisory roles by issuing recommendations intended to support management in improving their controls and systems.
 And external audit support services provide an objective, independent examination and verify if the financial statements are per the accounting standards.

-Internal auditors report internally to the board or the audit committee and will provide a tailored report on how the risks and objectives are managed.
+Internal auditors report internally to the board or the audit committee and will provide a tailored report on managing risks and objectives.
 And the external auditors report to the shareholders of the company.
 While internal audit reports aren’t available to the public, the external auditors’ reports are placed in the public domain via the annual financial statements.

 Internal audits happen throughout the year, and external audits occur annually.
-However, in the case of publicly held clients, external auditors provide review services thrice per year.
+However, external auditors provide review services thrice per year for publicly held clients.

 Internal auditors holistically assess the organization’s health, determine if business practices support strategic objectives, and identify risks.
 On the other hand, an external audit’s focus accurately and fairly represents the organization’s financial performance.
 While external auditors look at past record-keeping and proofs of compliance, internal auditing is entirely forward-looking.